 Our enriched afternoon program complements the goals of our morning program by providing a variety of co-curricular activities for the children to choose from.
 These activities are directly linked to your child’s learning in the Montessori classroom, and allow all of those skills that have been previously introduced in isolation to be implemented and practiced in an authentic and social setting.
 It is in these afternoon activities that the children learn to pace themselves according to a group rhythm.

 Our afternoon program offers a wide and alternating variety of activities that will allow your child to explore new skills and find new passions.
 The array of activities - offered by specialists both visiting and in-house - focuses on the development of the whole child, with a concentration on soul, body and mind.

 The renowned Redpath Museum comes to Orchard House!
-This new program features interactive classroom presentations by a trained museum educator, using natural history specimens and teaching props directly from the Redpath Museum.
-Each presentation includes supervised, hands-on time with the specimens.
-Themes that will be covered in this session include dinosaurs, fossils, volcanoes, rocks and minerals, shells and marine life, endangered species and conservation.
+This program features interactive classroom presentations by a trained museum educator, using natural history specimens and teaching props directly from the Redpath Museum.
+Each presentation includes supervised, hands-on time with the special exhibits.
+Themes covered include dinosaurs, fossils, volcanoes, rocks and minerals, shells and marine life, endangered species and conservation.

 Creativity, critical thinking, problem-solving and motor development are just a few areas that children will benefit from when joining the Lego Club program.
-Since its creation in 1940, Lego has become one of the most popular educational building toys today.
-Each week children will explore a new activity from creating skyscrapers to building their very own working cranes.
+Since its creation in 1940, Lego has become one of the most popular educational construction toys to this day.
+Each week, children will explore a new activity from creating skyscrapers to building their very own working cranes.